Are you aware of the most common heavy metals that can ruin your health?

-However, the most widely distributed heavy metals are arsenic, mercury, lead, and cadmium.
-They are present in numerous household items as well as foods, and they usually produce the most amount of health damage.
+However, arsenic, mercury, lead, and cadmium are the most widely distributed heavy metals.
+They are present in numerous household items and foods and usually produce the most health damage.

 Arsenic divides into organic arsenic and inorganic arsenic.
 The United States is one of the largest consumers of arsenic worldwide.
-This heavy metal is usually excreted through urine, and it can be deposited in the spleen, liver, kidney, and lungs.
+This heavy metal is usually excreted through urine and can be deposited in the spleen, liver, kidney, and lungs.